 Our ability to compete effectively depends upon our proprietary systems and technology.
 We rely on patent, trade secret, trademark and copyright law, confidentiality agreements, and technical measures to protect our proprietary rights.
 We enter into confidentiality agreements with our employees, consultants, independent contractors, advisors, client vendors, and publishers.
-These agreements may not effectively prevent unauthorized disclosure of confidential information or unauthorized parties from copying aspects of our services or obtaining and using our proprietary information.
+These agreements may not effectively prevent unauthorized disclosures of confidential information or unauthorized parties from copying aspects of our services or obtaining and using our proprietary information.
 Further, these agreements may not provide an adequate remedy in the event of unauthorized disclosures or uses, and we cannot assure you that our rights under such agreements will be enforceable.
 Effective patent, trade secret, copyright, and trademark protection may not be available in all countries where we currently operate or in which we may operate in the future.
 Some of our systems and technologies are not covered by any copyright, patent or patent application.
-We cannot guarantee that:

-(i) our intellectual property rights will provide competitive advantages to us; (ii) our ability to assert our intellectual property rights against potential competitors or to settle current or future disputes will be effective; (iii) our intellectual property rights will be enforced in jurisdictions where competition may be intense or where legal protection may be weak; (iv) any of the patent, trademark, copyright, trade secret or other intellectual property rights that we presently employ in our business will not lapse or be invalidated, circumvented, challenged, or abandoned; (v) competitors will not design around our protected systems and technology; or (vi) that we will not lose the ability to assert our intellectual property rights against others.
+We cannot guarantee that: (i) our intellectual property rights against potential competitors or to settle current or future disputes will be effective; (iii) our intellectual property rights will provide competition may be intense or where legal protection may be weak; (iv) any of the patent, trademark, copyright, trade secret or other intellectual property rights will not lapse or be invalidated, circumvented, challenged, or abandoned; (v) competitors will not design around our protected systems and technology; or (vi) that we will not lose the ability to assert our intellectual property rights against others.